Th3Whit3Wolf/lfs-v8.4-systemd/README.md

 ### Notes

 - As of July 20th, 2019 [mdbook](https://github.com/rust-lang-nursery/mdBook) doesn't support categories.
-  Sections are split up with empty pages for the sake of keeping the navbar similiar to lfs table of contents.
+  Sections are split up with a table of contents for that section.